Published in Townsend Letter for Doctors & Patients, Issue No. 159, October 1996, pp. 66-70, with minor changes in spelling.

-For information on devices to facilitate squatting while using pedestal toilets, see Easystool, Toilet-related-ailments, Nature's Platform or Gravity Stool.
+For information on devices to facilitate squatting while using pedestal toilets, see Toilet-related-ailments or Nature's Platform.

 One proposed way to prevent and cure haemorrhoids is to squat for defaecation.
 The evidence for this approach is ambiguous.
 Even if further studies showed advantages for squatting, existing social habits and toilet technology would be significant barriers to taking it up.
 This example illustrates the emphasis of medical research on treatments rather than prevention and the impact of social factors on medical priorities.

 Haemorrhoids are an extremely common problem, especially in western countries, where surveys suggest that as much as half of the population over 40 years of age may suffer some form of mild to severe discomfort from them.
 The problem is not new: haemorrhoids have been reported for thousands of years.
 Considering the widespread pain and suffering as well as medical expense involved, it is surprising that there has been so little research into methods of preventing haemorrhoids.

 This paper sets out to examine whether squatting, a 'natural' method of bowel evacuation, can assist in preventing, alleviating or curing haemorrhoids.
 Our aim is not to endorse or reject squatting, but to survey both medical arguments and social factors, including western toilet technology.
 This case illustrates how non-medical factors may influence medical research and health policy.
 Influences of this sort are well known; this case offers the added interest that the issues involved -- defaecation, constipation, the anus -- are not as freely discussed as many other health problems.